Information for Families

-- When we learn of a case of COVID-19, we first confirm with the health department that the confirmed case is associated with our schools.
+- When the district learns of a case of COVID-19, we first confirm with the health department that the confirmed case is associated with our schools.

 - Our schools each have COVID site safety teams who help initiate contact tracing.
 If there are close contacts of a confirmed case, we work with the health department to notify staff and parents/guardians that there has been contact with a confirmed case.